 A convenient and moderately-priced place to stay, this charming old hotel in the centre of Youghal is within walking distance of everything in the town.
 Sympathetic renovations have been completed in recent years, giving new life to the old building without loss of character.

 It’s a deceptive building, with quite a narrow street frontage but plenty of surprises behind it, as - like so many buildings of its era - an archway leads through to the former coachyard and there’s lots of space at the back, including customer parking.

 The hotel’s USP is an old streetside bar called D. McCarthy and it’s a gem - a proper little low-ceilinged pub of great character, with an open fire and a long history to tell.
-And there’s also a modern bar/bistro, the Coach House, where Mark Johnston serves contemporary fare.
+And there’s also a modern bar/restaurant, The Coach House Bistro, which serves contemporary fare.

-Overall the bistro is comfortably set up for dining but it’s an unusual shape and it would be wise to check the location of your table as those in one leg of the room can feel as if they’re in a corridor - or, of course, you can eat in the lovely pub.
+Overall the bistro is comfortably set up for dining but it’s an unusual L-shape, so it would be wise to check the location of your table - or, of course, you can eat in the lovely pub.